Budgeting in the Great Uncertainty: A Surrealistic Guide to Financial Foresight

 San Francisco: The Crypto Kingdom

-From NFTs to espresso shots priced in Dogecoin, the Bay Area continues to oscillate between video gold rush and regulatory wilderness.
+From NFTs to espresso shots priced in Dogecoin, the Bay Area continues to oscillate between tech gold rush and regulatory wilderness.
 Energy costs soared as GPU farms replaced garages.
-Sustainability mandates added to make matters more complex complexity, leaving CFOs stuck between emissions compliance and ROI equations written in meme-speak.
+Sustainability mandates added further complexity, leaving CFOs stuck between emissions compliance and ROI equations written in meme-speak.

 $14 Lattes in Certain Zip Codes